robinucar/travel-log/README.md

 So that I can share my holiday experiences
 I want to be able to create a post.

 As a user
-So that I can share my holiday experiences
-I want to rate my holiday.

-As a user
 So that I can show the pictures of where I visited